 7: remove the golden fried florets with a slotted spoon and drain on tissues. fry the florets in batches if required.

-8: remove the extra oil from the same pan. add chopped spring onions and stir fry till the onions become transparent.
+8: remove the extra oil from the same pan and keep about 1 to 1.5 tbsp oil in the same pan. add chopped spring onions and stir fry till the onions become transparent.

 9: add chopped ginger, garlic, celery and green chilies. stir fry on a medium flame for a minute.

 10: add veg stock or water.

 11: add soy sauce, along with salt & pepper and stir.

 12: let the sauce simmer and then add corn flour/corn starch paste. stir and simmer for few minutes till the sauce thickens and the flour gets cooked.

 13: add the fried cauliflower florets and simmer for a minute.